Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Remarks, examples and open problems.

 \subsection{Matroid duality is Alexander duality.}

 The dimension of $\BB - \NS$ is bounded above by $n-r-1$, which coincides with the rank of the dual matroid $M^\ast$ of $M$.
 This suggests a connection between $\BB - \NS\simeq \BB - \LL$ and $\LL[M^{\ast}]$.
 Indeed, as was pointed out in \cite[Exercise 7.43, p.
-278]{BjHomShell}, such a connection is provided by combinatorial Alexander duality \cite{Stanleyduality}.
+278]{BjHomShell}, such a connection is provided by combinatorial Alexander duality (see e.g. \cite{BjT}).
 We have,

 The second complex is precisely the combinatorial Alexander dual of $\NS$, and the last isomorphism follows from standard matroid duality.

 It is known that also the poset $\mc{I}$ of independent sets of a matroid $M$ is shellable, and in particular $(r-2)$-connected, cf.\ \cite{BjHomShell}.
 Combined with the previous remark, this provides an alternative proof of Corollary~\ref{mcor:Comp_Bergman_Fan}.